top of page

 Search

-Brand Personality ARCHETYPES
+Brand Personality Archetypes

 Are you the Outlaw?
 Do you strive to be an innovator like the Creator?
 Does your brand thrive on community and connection like the Lover?

-Welcome to the world of brand archetypes - A nifty little universe where we can build brands with the intention of connecting with populations of people!
+Welcome to the world of brand personality archetypes - A nifty little universe where we can build brands with the intention of connecting with populations of people!

 Carl Jung describes archetypes as innate, universal patterns of thought and behavior that are present in the collective unconscious of all people.
 He believed that archetypes expressed through symbols, myths, and stories shape our thoughts, feelings, and behaviors in fundamental ways.
 As humans, we're programmed to recognize these archetypes in everyone we meet.
 It's no different for companies and brands.